RedPitaya/Documentation/appsFeatures/remoteControl/deepMemoryAcquisition.rst

       /*
       Set-up the Channel 1 and channel 2 buffers to each work with half the available memory space.
-      ADC_AXI_START is a macro for the first address in the DEEP/AXI memory region.
+      ADC_AXI_START is a macro for the first address in the Deep Memory Acquisition region.
-      ADC_AXI_END is a macro for the last/end address in the DEEP/AXI memory region.
+      ADC_AXI_END is a macro for the last/end address in the DMA region.
       */
       if (rp_AcqAxiSetBuffer(RP_CH_1, ADC_AXI_START, DATA_SIZE) != RP_OK) {
          fprintf(stderr, "rp_AcqAxiSetBuffer RP_CH_1 failed!\n");